TruebitProtocol/truebit-eth/README.md

 ```bash
 ./truebit-os -i http://localhost:5001
 ```
 will connect to IPFS via http on local port 5001.
-Test your IPFS connection with `ipfs connect`, and confirm your blockchain connection with this command:
+Test your IPFS connection inside Truebit OS with `ipfs connect`, and confirm your blockchain connection in Truebit OS with this command:
 ```sh
 version
 ```